Climate change in France: Glaciers

 An increase in mean annual temperature causes glacial retreat.
 In the European Alps it is estimated that around half of glacial ice had disappeared between 1850 and 1975.
 Another 30–40% from what remained was estimated to have disappeared between the time period 1980–2005.
 According to future climate models, what remains of the glaciers in the Alps as of the year 2100 compared to 2017, could be nothing more than one-third in a best case scenario regardless if the global carbon emission hits zero.
 If these emissions continue to rise those glaciers will be gone by 2100.
 At the Mont Blanc altitudes between 1500 and 2500 meters saw a total of 25 more snow-free days when comparing the years 1964–75 and 2005–2015.
 An increasing temperature is the primary cause of this rapid snow melting from glaciers, making more ground become exposed to sunlight which changes the albedo of the surrounding area.
 This secondary cause creates in its turn a positive feedback effect of more extensive heat and therefore promoting even more glacial and snow melt.

 A rapid rise in melting glaciers increases the risk of avalanches, floods, mudslides and landslides.
 A reduction in melting glacial water causes problems for local water reservoirs used for energy, agriculture and daily use of water.
 This causes high risk as parts of the Alps are densely populated.

 Flooding

 France is in present-day not under serious threat of flooding because of climate change.
-However, with an expected sea-level rise, coastal regions are likely to get effect by coastal flooding.
+However, with an expected sea-level rise, coastal regions are likely to be affected by coastal flooding.
 Other than that future climate projections have difficulties estimating where and when an increase in flooding events might occur due to high uncertainties in weather patterns.
 High altitude areas, like the French Alps, are most likely to see more flooding events due to melting glaciers and because of mountains being good at capturing rain from the air.